dvarrazzo/pgmp/docs/install.rst

 (adjust the :envvar:`REGRESS_OPTS` variable to select a test database).

 .. note::
-    Because of the missing function in GMP 4.1 (see Prerequisites_), a few tests are expected to fail with this library version.
+    Because of the missing functions in GMP 4.1 (see Prerequisites_), a few tests are expected to fail with this library version.
 After running the test suite you may check the ``regression.diff`` file to verify that the only tests failed are the ones related to the missing functionalities and